Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 - Türkiye Round Trip 7 Days: Istanbul (3-4 nights) + Cappadocia (3 nights, via domestic flight).
 Compact, but the essence.

-- Türkiye Round Trip 10 Days: Istanbul (4 nights) + Cappadocia (3 nights) + Aegean Sea (Ephesus/Pamukkale, 3 nights, via domestic flight to Izmir).
-Very good mix.
+- Türkiye Round Trip 10 Days: Istanbul (4 nights) + Cappadocia (3 nights) + Aegean (Ephesus/Pamukkale, 3 nights, via domestic flight to Izmir).
+Excellent mix.

-- Türkiye Round Trip 14 Days: Like 10 days, plus 4 days on the Turkish Riviera in Bodrum or Antalya to relax.
+- Türkiye Round Trip 14 Days: Same as 10 days, plus 4 days on the Turkish Riviera in Bodrum or Antalya for relaxation.

 Istanbul sights: The most important tips for 3-4 days

 Istanbul is one of the most fascinating cities in the world.
-Once the capital of the Eastern Roman Empire (Constantinople) and later of the Ottoman Empire, today it is the largest city in Europe with 15.8 million inhabitants.
-Istanbul sights They need at least 3-4 days.
-Most tourist attractions are concentrated in...
-Sultanahmet on the European side of the Bosporus.
+Once the capital of the Eastern Roman Empire (Constantinople) and later the Ottoman Empire, it is now the largest city in Europe with 15.8 million inhabitants.
+You'll need at least 3-4 days to see all the sights of Istanbul.
+Most of the tourist attractions are concentrated in Sultanahmet on the European side of the Bosphorus.

 The absolute must-sees:

-2. Blue Mosque (Sultan Ahmed Mosque): Opposite the Hagia Sophia stands the iconic mosque with six minarets.
-21,000 blue and white Iznik ceramic tiles adorn the interior – hence the name.
-Entry is free, but it is closed during the five daily prayer times (each lasting 30 minutes).
+2. Blue Mosque (Sultan Ahmed Mosque): Opposite the Hagia Sophia, this iconic mosque features six minarets.
+The interior is adorned with 21,000 blue and white Iznik ceramic tiles – hence the name.
+Entry is free, but the mosque is closed during the five daily prayer times (each lasting 30 minutes).

-4. Grand Bazaar (Kapalıçarşı): One of the world's largest covered markets (4,000 shops, 250,000 visitors/day).
+4. Grand Bazaar (Kapalıçarşı): One of the largest covered markets in the world (4,000 shops, 250,000 visitors/day).
 Classic tourist goods, but the atmosphere is magical.
-Haggling is a must – starting prices are often 2-3 times too high.
+Haggling is a must – starting prices are often 2–3 times too high.
 Free entry.
-Nearby: a smaller, but more atmospheric market.
-Egyptian Spice Bazaar.
+Nearby: the smaller but more atmospheric Egyptian Spice Bazaar.

 5. Bosphorus Cruise: A must-do in Istanbul.
-A 90-minute round trip from Eminönü on official city ferries (€3 per person) – much cheaper than tourist boats.
+90-minute round trip from Eminönü on official city ferries (€3 per person) – much cheaper than tourist boats.
 Route: From the Golden Horn along both coasts to the Second Bosphorus Bridge.
-You'll see all the palaces along the coast, the Dolmabahçe Palace and Rumeli Hisarı (Fortress).
+You'll see all the palaces along the coast, Dolmabahçe Palace, and Rumeli Hisarı (Fortress).

-Istanbul Accommodation: In Sultanahmet Everything is within walking distance, but touristy.
+Istanbul accommodation: In Sultanahmet, everything is within walking distance, but it's touristy.
 From €60/night for 3-star hotels, €120–180 for boutique hotels, €300+ for luxury hotels like the Four Seasons Sultanahmet or Ritz-Carlton.
 Alternative: Beyoğlu/Galata district – younger, less touristy, closer to the nightlife.

 Cappadocia: Hot air ballooning and cave hotels: The surreal center of Türkiye

-Cappadocia This is the place that creates all the Turkey photos in your Instagram feed.
-The volcanic landscape in the Central Anatolian highlands was formed millions of years ago by ash deposits that were eroded by water into surreal shapes – the famous „fairy chimneys“ (peri bacalarıOver millennia, cave dwellings, churches, and entire underground cities were carved into these soft tuff rocks.
+Cappadocia is the place that inspires all the Turkey photos in your Instagram feed.
+This volcanic landscape in the Central Anatolian highlands was formed millions of years ago by ash deposits that were eroded by water into surreal shapes – the famous "fairy chimneys" (peri bacaları).
+Over millennia, cave dwellings, churches, and entire underground cities were carved into these soft tuff rocks.

-Getting to Cappadocia: The best way to get there from Istanbul is by domestic flight (1 hour 15 minutes, from €35 one way with Pegasus or Turkish Airlines).
-Airport Kayseri or Nevşehir (closer to Göreme).
-Transfer to the hotel €30.
-Alternatively, by intercity bus (11 hours, from €25) or rental car (700 km, 8 hours).
+Getting to Cappadocia: From Istanbul, the best option is a domestic flight (1 hour 15 minutes, from €35 one way with Pegasus or Turkish Airlines).
+Fly to Kayseri or Nevşehir airport (closer to Göreme).
+Transfer to the hotel costs €30.
+Alternatively, you can take an intercity bus (11 hours, from €25) or rent a car (700 km, 8 hours).
 For a 3-4 day trip to Cappadocia, a flight is recommended.

-Hot air balloon ride in Cappadocia: The highlight: At sunrise, 100–150 hot air balloons take off simultaneously over the landscape – a unique spectacle.
+Hot air ballooning in Cappadocia: The highlight.
+At sunrise, 100–150 hot air balloons take off simultaneously over the landscape – a unique spectacle.
 Prices: €150–220 per person for a 60–90 minute flight.
-Best providers: Voyager Balloons, Cappadocia Balloons, Royal Balloon (Premium €280 including champagne breakfast after landing).
-Book 2-3 months in advance, especially from April to October.
+Best providers: Voyager Balloons, Kappadokya Balloons, Royal Balloon (Premium €280 with champagne breakfast after landing).
+Book 2–3 months in advance, especially from April to October.
 Balloons fly year-round, but not in windy conditions (over 25 km/h) or rain.
 Therefore: book at least 3 nights in Cappadocia for 2 flight opportunities.

-Cave hotels in Göreme: Sleeping in a real cave room is a must-do in Türkiye.
+Cave hotels in Göreme: Sleeping in a genuine cave room is a must-do in Türkiye.
 Top addresses:

 - Sultan Cave Suites (Göreme): The rooftop terrace boasts one of the world's most iconic Instagram spots – breakfast on a Turkish carpet while balloons float above. €95–140/night.